cpucortexm/kernel_internals/README4.md

 **TTBR1** stores the PGD(level1) of the kernel.
 During context switch only TTBR0 will change as kernel space is always fixed mapped during boot.

-At context switch (when a new process is scheduled and given the CPU), the kernel immediately configures the MMU and updates the TTBR0 with the new process's pgd.
+At context switch (when a new process is scheduled and given the CPU), the kernel immediately configures the MMU and updates the TTBR0 with the new process's pgd (TTBR0 =current->mm.pgd)

 ## Page fault exception